-- Some companies pay others to avoid/reduce equal amounts of their own emissions.
-These are carbon offsets, which are typically associated with carbon neutral goals.
+- Some companies pay others to avoid equal amounts of their own emissions.
+These are carbon avoidance credits (akin to traditional carbon offsets), which are typically associated with carbon neutral goals.

-- Some companies pay for the extraction (and storage!) of carbon from the atmosphere.
+- Some companies pay for the removal (and storage!) of carbon from the atmosphere, also in amounts equal to their own emissions.
 These are carbon removal credits, which are a core part of net zero goals.

 The difference may seem semantic, but it matters.
-To build a net zero carbon world, we need to remove billions of tonnes of CO2e by the middle of the century.
-That’ll only happen if companies and governments fund carbon removal solutions today so that they can be deployed cost-effectively at scale tomorrow.
-We can’t offset our way to a true zero carbon world.
+To avoid the worst effects of climate change, we need to remove billions of tonnes of CO2e by the middle of the century.
+That will only happen if companies and governments fund carbon removal solutions today so that they can be deployed cost-effectively at scale tomorrow.

-By contrast, high-impact offset programs have mechanisms to ensure:
+By contrast, high-impact avoidance programs have mechanisms to ensure:

 - Additionality.
 Buyers shouldn’t pay for something that would have likely happened anyway.
-High-additionality offsets drive outcomes only made possible by the revenues from the purchase of those credits.
+High-additionality avoidance credits drive outcomes only made possible by the revenues from the purchase of those credits.